mrYakamoto/phase-1-mock-assessment/README.md

 Please work by yourself.
 Unless instructed to do so, please do not change the tests.

+For your workflow, you can fork this repo, work on it, and then submit a pull request.
+Please do not push your code until the assessment has ended.

 **Commit after each release (or more often if you like).
 Do not push your code until the assessment has ended.**

 Resources available: